dev-sec/ansible-collection-hardening/README.md

 ### sysctl - vm.mmap_rnd_bits

 We are setting this sysctl to a default of `32`, some systems only support smaller values and this will generate an error.
-Unfortunately we cannot determine the correct aplicable maximum.
+Unfortunately we cannot determine the correct applicable maximum.
 If you encounter this error you have to override this sysctl in your playbook.

 ```yaml
 - hosts: localhost